Pul-e-Charkhi prison: Renovation and expansion

 The prison has been renovated in recent years with assistance from the United States, including the United States Army Corps of Engineers.
 In 2007, the U.S. military began transferring some of its detainees from Bagram Air Base in Afghanistan to the Pul-e-Charkhi prison.
 By January 2008, as many as 125 detainees from the Parwan Detention Facility and 32 detainees from the U.S. Guantanamo Bay detention camp had been transferred to Pul-e-Charkhi.
 This was followed by the transfer of some 250 more detainees.

 The United States repeatedly announced that it will be shutting down its Guantanamo Bay detention camps, in Cuba.
 The Americans planned to transfer most of the captives held in extrajudicial detention in Guantanamo, and in its less well known Parwan Detention Facility to Afghan custody.

 The initial plan called for reducing the maximum number of men held per cell from the current eight, to just two.
-For security reasons every cell would be equipped with its own toilet, replacing the current insecure method of letting all the captives leave their cells and share a single toilet at the end of each cell-block.
+For security reasons every cell would be equipped with its own toilet, replacing the current insecure method of letting all the captives leave their cells and share a single toilet at the end of each cell block.

 Under this initial plan, the modernization of this wing cost $20 million, and would have a maximum capacity of 670 captives.
 However, after a tour of the facility, during its modernization, it was realized that, for cultural reasons, captives could not be expected to share a toilet with another man.
 Afghan cultural modesty would not allow a captive to use a toilet with another man present, cutting the capacity of the modernized facility in half.

 On May 6, 2007, two American soldiers, Colonel James W. Harrison Jr. and Master Sergeant Wilberto Sabalu, part of the oversight team, were shot dead by one of the Afghan guards.
 This forced a delay on construction as all the guards underwent new security checks.
 Finally, there was controversy within the Afghan government as to which ministry would be responsible for the modernized part of the prison.

 By January 2008, 32 captives from the Guantanamo Bay detention camp and 125 captives from the Parwan Detention Facility had been transferred to Pul-e-Charkhi.
 The Center for Constitutional Rights reported that all of the Afghans repatriated to Afghanistan from April 2007 were sent to the Pul-e-Charkhi prison.

 In February 2009, a team from the United Kingdom's Channel 4 toured the American wing of the prison.
-By September 2009 the United States had transferred some 250 former detainees from its Guantanamo Bay detention camp to Pul-e-Charkhi, often to the shock of their waiting families, according to Human Rights First (HRF).
+By September 2009 the United States had transferred some 250 former detainees from its Guantanamo Bay detention camp to Pul-e-Charkhi, often to the shock of their waiting families, according to Human Rights First.

 2021

-On August 15, 2021, management of the prison was handed over to forces of the Islamic Emirate of Afghanistan after the fall of President Ashraf Ghani's government.
-The Taliban released most inmates from the jail, including many of their fellow members.
+On August 15, 2021, management of the prison was taken over by forces of the Taliban after the fall of President Ashraf Ghani's government.
+The Taliban released all of the inmates from the jail, including many of their fellow members.